- Interpreting the evidence-base for making recommendations on medical tests

 - Research conducted at: Universiteit van Amsterdam

-Chapter Six: Defining the clinical pathway in Cochrane diagnostic test accuracy Reviews (Embargo until 12 October 2018)
+Chapter Six: Defining the clinical pathway in Cochrane diagnostic test accuracy Reviews (Embargo up to and including 12 October 2018)

-Chapter Seven: User experiences in developing a test-treatment pathway for focused diagnostic questions (Embargo until 12 October 2018)
+Chapter Seven: User experiences in developing a test-treatment pathway for focused diagnostic questions (Embargo up to and including 12 October 2018)

-Chapter Eight: Targeted test evaluation: Designing diagnostic accuracy studies with clear hypotheses (Embargo until 12 October 2018)
+Chapter Eight: Targeted test evaluation: Designing diagnostic accuracy studies with clear hypotheses (Embargo up to and including 12 October 2018)